 The Bachwen Dolmen is located on a footpath west of St. Beuno's Church in Clynogg Fawr on the Llyn Peninsula in Gwynedd, Wales.

 Ordnance Survey Map (SH407495)

 Visitors information for the Bachwen Dolmen may be found at the Modern Antiquarian website.
-General tourist information may be found at the Visit Anglesey website.
+General tourist information may be found on the Llyn Peninsula page of the Snowdonia Mountains and Coast website.

 Additional Photos of Bachwen Dolmen